qvantel/orcd-frontend/geomap_panel/README.md

 In the bottom left corner you'll see a legend with a color gradient, a minimum and a maximum value.
 The color of each country will be determined by using this scale.
 A country with a frequency closer to the minimum value will recieve a color close to the left hand side of the gradient.

-A countrys frequency can be more clearly seen by hovering the mouse hover a specific country, a popup will appear displaying its frequency of roaming calls.
+A country's frequency can be more clearly seen by hovering the mouse hover a specific country, a popup will appear displaying its frequency of roaming calls.
 A country must have data in order for the popup to show.

 ### Metrics
 In order to retrieve data to the plugin you'll need to setup a Graphite data source.
 Graphite will need to send a country code and a value for that specific country.
 The value will represent the frequency of the country.
 You'll need an admin account in order to add a data source.